HariSekhon/Knowledge-Base/bash.md

 ## Bash vs Other Languages

-You may occasionally see the following on DevOps job specs:
+You may occasionally see the following in DevOps job specs:

 > 10 lines of Bash is better than 100 lines of Java